What is a Spendthrift Trust?

 Discuss the Spendthrift Trust Option with Your Virginia Estate Planning Attorney

 Whether you have a relative who has a poor history of money management; suffers from drug, alcohol, or gambling addiction; or who is drowning in debt; the spendthrift trust may be your best option.
-Talk to a qualified Virginia estate planning attorney about this and other trust solutions.
+Talk to a qualified Virginia estate planning attorney about this and other trust solutions in multiple areas around Virginia (including Fairfax and Annandale).
+Our attorneys can also assist with other types of trusts, including resulting and constructive trusts as well as even pet trusts.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.